dotnet/csharplang/proposals/extensions.md

 a ref struct type, a ref type or an extension.
 The underlying may not include an *interface_type_list* (this is part of Phase C).
 The extension type must be static if its underlying type is static.
-TODO2 any restrictions on mixing `implicit` and `explicit` extensions in an extension hierarchy?

 When a partial extension declaration includes an underlying type specification, that underlying type specification shall reference the same type as all other parts